googleaccountdiatec-gif/studio/docs/blueprint.md

     - Interactive data visualizations, including charts for CAPA status and distribution by assignee.
     - Clickable charts to drill down into specific data segments (e.g., view all CAPAs for a selected assignee).
     - Detailed data table with customizable column visibility.
-    - AI-powered summarization of the current CAPA landscape.
   - **Change Action:**
     - Import Change Action data from CSV/TSV files with robust parsing.
     - Filter actions by completion status and team (Production Only vs. All).